Magnetism in Gemstones

 Like chromium, vanadium is not magnetically detectable in concentrations less than approximately 0.4% vanadium oxide.
 Unlike chromium, vanadium does not cause UV fluorescence in gemstones.

-The green colors produced by vanadium have a slightly bluer hue than green colors produced by chromium, and when vanadium ions are the primary coloring agent, they can create interesting green colors, as seen in "mint" green Merelani Grossular Garnet and blue-green Zambian Emerald.
+The green colors produced by vanadium can have a slightly bluer hue than green colors produced by chromium, and when vanadium ions are the primary coloring agent, they can create interesting green colors, as seen in "mint" green Merelani Grossular Garnet and blue-green Zambian Emerald.
 We suspect the blue component in these blue-green gems may be due to the presence of V4+ ions in addition to V3+.
-Vanadium ions can also produce brown and yellow color in unheated Tanzanite (V3+), blue color in heated Tanzanite (V3+ ions are changed to V4+ ions with heat treatment), and blue color in Cavansite (VO2+) and blue Kornerupine (V4+).
+Vanadium (V4+) ions produce blue color in heated Tanzanite (V3+ ions are changed to V4+ ions with heat treatment), and also in blue Kornerupine and Cavansite.

 As with chromium, vanadium ions are found in low concentrations in natural gemstones, and gems colored primarily by vanadium are usually diamagnetic (inert).
 When magnetic attraction is encountered, most or all of the attraction is likely due to the presence of cryptic iron (Fe3+).